etienne-verraest/poseidonAPI/README.md

 If you loaded the database creation file, there should be 2 pre-created users :
 - An admin account : `admin:Passw0rd-`
 - A simple user account : `user:Passw0rd-`
+Now head to [http://localhost:8080](http://localhost:8080) to start using the application

 ## Features
 The application is made of 6 differents endpoints :